reasonml/reasonml.github.io/src/pages/community/faq.md

 - [Bytecode](https://en.wikipedia.org/wiki/Bytecode): Like native code, but more portable and less performant
 - [Object file](https://en.wikipedia.org/wiki/Object_file): Contains machine code that is not directly runnable.

 There is more information and context for many of these file extensions [on the OCaml site](https://ocaml.org/learn/tutorials/filenames.html) and in [this mailing list post](http://caml.inria.fr/pub/ml-archives/caml-list/2008/09/2bc9b38171177af5dc0d832a365d290d.en.html).
-There are deeper dives on [native](https://caml.inria.fr/pub/docs/manual-ocaml/native.html) and [bytecode](http://caml.inria.fr/pub/docs/manual-ocaml/comp.html) compilation that contain more detailed descriptions in the OCaml manual
+There are also deeper dives on [native](https://caml.inria.fr/pub/docs/manual-ocaml/native.html) and [bytecode](http://caml.inria.fr/pub/docs/manual-ocaml/comp.html) compilation that contain more detailed descriptions in the OCaml manual.